vitali-o/new-project/README.md

 $ git checkout -b development

-7. Write your code, repeat add it to stage, commit and push it to guthub with command:
+7. Write your code, add it to stage, commit.
+Push it to github with command:

 $ git push origin development